• Skip to main content

 illini football

-“But it’s also a good indicator that we’re nowhere near where we need to be.”
+“I’m super proud that we accomplished that, but it’s also a good indicator that we’re nowhere close to where we need to get this thing on a more consistent basis against good teams.”

 Bielema also discussed a schematic approach that had been very much working in their favor, and his regret that his team got away from it.

-“I wanted to go tempo the whole game, because they couldn’t do s#*t with it,” Bielema said.
+“I actually wanted to go tempo the whole freaking game,” Bielema said.

 Not only was the talent and depth disparity on full display today, but Illinois also committed too many mistakes.
 The final score is both indicative and not indicative of how the game actually went.